ruch798/Data-Visualization-Portfolio/Part2_FinalProject.md

 ### 4. Findings from the interviews

-### 5. Changes I plan on implementing to my visualizations next week to address the issues identified.
+### 5. Changes I plan on implementing to my visualizations to address the issues identified

 ## Moodboard 📱
 <p align="center">